 Robert D. Sack is a senior judge on the 2nd U.S. Circuit Court of Appeals in New York.
-As an attorney, Sack freqently represented news organizations in libel and subpoena cases.
-His book, Sack on Defamation: Libel, Slander, and Related Problems, is the standard text in thee field, offering legal, tactical and strategic insights into communication law.
-(Photo from 2010 C-SPAN video of a panel discussion on the role of media in covering national security issue.)
+As an attorney, Sack frequently represented news organizations in libel and subpoena cases.
+(Photo from 2010 C-SPAN video of a panel discussion on the role of media in covering national security issue)

 Robert D. Sack (1939– ) is a senior judge on the 2nd U.S. Circuit Court of Appeals and a leading First Amendment scholar.